 One of the most interesting things to do in New York is visiting the United Nations Headquarters, in a guided tour of about one hour.
 The tour goes to the main lobby, the General Assembly Hall, the Security Council Chamber, the Trusteeship Council Chamber, and the Economic and Social Council (ECOSOC) Chamber in the renovated Conference Building.

-Walk across Brooklyn Bridge and along Brooklyn Heights
+Walk across Brooklyn Bridge

-Brooklyn Heights, right on the other side, is the first suburb of New York City.
+Brooklyn Heights, right on the other side of Manhattan from the bridge, is the first suburb of New York City.
 It is a gorgeous area, with beautiful old buildings, historic churches and – from the Brooklyn Promenade – a spectacular view of Lower Manhattan, which includes New York Harbor and even the Statue of Liberty.

-Guided tours of Brooklyn Bridge and Brooklyn Heights also include a visit of DUMBO (Down Under the Manhattan Overpass), which used to be an industrial are and is nowadays a beautiful artistic district packed with shops and galleries.
+Guided tours of Brooklyn Bridge and Brooklyn Heights also include a visit of DUMBO (Down Under the Manhattan Overpass), which used to be an industrial area and is nowadays a beautiful artistic district packed with shops and galleries.

 Go to church in Harlem